 but eventually you have to deliver

-Some historical context for new readers:
+Historical context for new readers:

 I crafted my first search term poems and spam poems some months ago in my Mad Scientist’s Garage – MacGyver-style, typical engineer’s poetry.